 This new accolade from The Sunday Times follows a recent all staff survey where 94 per cent of staff respondents at the University stated they feel proud to work for the organisation.

 The Sunday Times 100 Best Not-For-Profit Organisations to Work For 2016 is published in the Sunday Times on 28 February 2016.

-To find more information on how staff make the University of Sheffield a remarkable place to work please visit: https://www.sheffield.ac.uk/remarkable
+To find more about how staff make the University of Sheffield such a remarkable place to work please visit the Remarkable Sheffield website.